Home Majors Fire Protection

-Fire Protection Degree
+Fire Protection

 Students study fire science, emergency response management, fire prevention engineering, hazardous materials handling, and the administration of fire departments and emergency services.
 Graduates typically pursue careers as fire officers, fire investigators, emergency management directors, fire protection engineers, and safety inspectors.
 Fire protection professionals with bachelor's degrees often advance quickly into leadership and specialized investigation roles.

-What Fire Protection Graduates Do
+What Fire Protection graduates do

 Your career in fire protection will likely begin in one of two ways: on the front lines or behind the scenes.
 As a firefighter, your daily reality involves more than battling blazes; you’ll respond to medical emergencies, vehicle accidents, and conduct public safety education.
 Alternatively, you could start as a fire inspector, a technical role where you’ll spend your days analyzing building blueprints, testing alarm systems, and enforcing codes to prevent disasters before they start.